Blog

 Most local governments divide their jurisdictions into two levels including county and municipal governments.
 Some states divide their county governments into townships.
 It's common in New England for towns to manage the local government functions, leaving perfunctory capacity for the county level, such as census taking.

-At the municipal level, the size and culture of the community play factors in labeling the government by various names such as cities, towns, villages, or boroughs.
+At the municipal level, the size and culture of the community are factors in the labeling of areas cities, towns, villages, or boroughs.
 In some places, the city and county combine to form a consolidated city-county jurisdiction.

-State governments have the power to make decisions about the power and authority that local governments and municipalities have.
-In municipal governments, the citizens directly elect their public officials.
+State governments make decisions about the power and authority that local governments and municipalities have.
+In municipal or local governments, the citizens directly elect their public officials.

 Local and municipal governments manage many facets of governing their communities.
 Communities' infrastructures are typically divided into many departments to make their duties manageable.
 Typical departments that you might see in local government include: